Low-impact manufacturing chemicals that deliver the desired performance

-As an expert in responsible chemistry, Stahl not only aims to improve our own environmental footprint, we also aim to help others make materials more sustainable.
+As an expert in responsible chemistry, we not only aim to improve our own environmental footprint, we also aim to help others make materials more sustainable.
 How do you ensure these breakthrough materials have the performance you require and the aesthetics you want?
-Together with our customers and partners, we develop sustainable solutions for new material technologies.
+By working with our customers and partners to develop sustainable solutions for new material technologies.

 Renewable and hazardless end-products for textile and synthetic rubber industries

 Aimed at developing 100% renewable and hazardless end-products for the textile and synthetic rubber industries, Stahl is part of the EU-funded Bio NIPU project.
 The textile industry wants to manufacture at least 20% if its products from biomaterials.
-Therefore, the project will focus on the research of alternative materials for polyurethane synthesis.
-Fully renewable resources, such as residues from sugar and from the production of biofuel, natural oils and fats, are used to develop biobased polyurethane.
-The sustainability of this bio NIPU will be assessed by means of a Life Cycle Assessment in order to identify the best composition for large scale production.
+The project, therefore, focuses on research into alternative materials for polyurethane synthesis.
+Fully renewable resources, such as residues from sugar and the production of biofuels, natural oils and fats, are used to develop biobased polyurethane.
+The sustainability of this bio NIPU will be evaluated by means in a Life Cycle Assessment in order to identify the best composition for large scale production.

-Besides Stahl, project partners are Centexbel, Maastricht University, Thomas More Kempen and Limburg Urethaan Chemie (LUC) and Stahl International.
+As well as Stahl, the other project partners are Centexbel, Maastricht University, Thomas More Kempen and Limburg Urethaan Chemie (LUC) and Stahl International.

 Are you looking for more information?